rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/mailbox/mail_setup.md

 ### 2. Mailbox Reading

 **i.
-Enable** : When enabled,customers can directly send emails to the mailboxes and their tickets will be created in the Helpdesk.
+Enable**: When enabled,customers can directly send emails to the mailboxes and their tickets will be created in the Helpdesk.
 Customers and staff can add followups via email.

 **ii.
-Disable** :When Disabled, tickets will not be created via mail and new followups by customer and Staff cannot be added via mail.
+Disable**: When Disabled, tickets will not be created via mail and new followups by customer and Staff cannot be added via mail.

 ![enable_mailbox_reading](https://cloud.githubusercontent.com/assets/8191145/6487363/bee796b8-c2b6-11e4-8b84-0f761513cb48.png)